Everyone Loves Quick Answers!

-Also, a pitcher cannot pitch in games on three consecutive days regardless of pitch count.
+Also, a pitcher cannot pitch in 3 consecutive games or in three consecutive days regardless of pitch count.
 The exemption to this is the 7-8 year old division.
 The pitch count is determined by the age of the tournament regardless of the player's league age (example = all pitchers in a 12U tournament are governed by the 11-12 pitch count limit even if their league age is 10).
 All players have full pitching eligibility beginning at each level of tournament competition.

 Q: What is the 'must-play' rule in tournaments?

 A: In Maine all player listed on the lineup card must play a minimum of 1 at-bat and play in the field for 3 defensive outs.
 If all players do not meet this minimum game play requirement it will result in a forfeiture of that game.
 This is only applicable in a 6-inning game; if a game is ended early because of a 10-run or 15-run rule there is no penalty if a player does not get into the game.

 Q: What is the EH and how does that player meet the 'must-play' requirements?

 A: The EH (extra hitter) is the same as the major league designated hitter (think David Ortiz).
 The EH is a starter like any other starter and can re-enter a game if substituted for.
 He can switch positions the same as other players without it being considered a substitution (example = EH goes in to play short and the shortstop moves into the dugout to become the EH.
 Next inning the new EH goes out to play left field and that player then moves to the dugout as the EH).
 The EH must still get 1 at-bat and play 3 defensive outs in the field to meet the requirements of the 'must-play' rule.